 What is an accommodation?

-An accommodation is an adjustment to how things are done or constructed.
-Accommodations refer to “reasonable accommodations,” a legal term that is related to protections for workers with disabilities under the Americans with Disabilities Act, or the ADA.
-A disability refers to a condition, including psychiatric conditions, that limits your ability to do a major life activity, like take care of yourself, work, or go to school.
-An accommodation is an adjustment to the work or school environment that helps the disability not be in the way of your being a worker or student.
-An accommodation “levels the playing field” so that people with disabilities can participate in settings that people without disabilities can take part in.
+An accommodation is a change to how things are done or constructed.
+“Reasonable accommodations,” refers to protections for workers with disabilities.
+This is the legal term under the Americans with Disabilities Act, or the ADA.
+A disability is a condition, including psychiatric conditions, that limits your ability to do a major life activity.
+For example, it might be difficult to take care of yourself, or to go to work, or go to school.
+An accommodation is a change to the work or school environment that helps the you succeed in work or school.
+An accommodation “levels the playing field” so that people with disabilities can take part in settings that people without disabilities can take part in.

 - Reasonable Accommodations

 A resource to help employers, teachers, employees & students address work & school issues, reasonable accommodations, & the Americans with Disabilities Act (ADA).
 This website contains information related to laws, disclosure, & situations related to having a mental illness in the workplace or school setting.

 - Job Accommodation Network

 This website provides answers to questions about employment aspects of the Americans with Disabilities Act as well as workplace accommodations for people with disabilities.